11 Bizarre Obsessions of the Wealthy

 Wealth can do some weird things to people.
-With an abundance of money, hobbies go from paddle boarding and knitting to collecting dinosaur fossils and splurging on personal submarines.
+With an abundance of money, hobbies go from collecting vintage figurines to splurging on personal submarines.
 Think your obsession with cute animal videos on TikTok is weird?
 Try being obsessed with luxury bunkers (and then paying hundreds of thousands for one).
-Here are some of the incredibly bizarre things wealthy people are hooked on.
+Here are some of the incredibly strange things wealthy people are hooked on.

 While us normal people are out here cozying up to our dog or cat, the ultra-wealthy take pet ownership to a whole new level.
 Mike Tyson owned Bengal tigers, Nicolas Cage had a two-headed snake, and Paris Hilton owned a kinkajou.
 Caring for these exotic creatures can cost millions, but for some, it’s a status symbol of ultimate exclusivity.